pinselimo/ArrowSpeed/README.md

-# &sigma Speed
+# Arrow Speed

 A Garmin data field that provides arrows indicating if the current speed is above or below the current average speed.

-These arrows are famously found on bicycle computers of another brand.
+These arrows are famously found on bicycle computers of another brand named after the greek letter $\sigma$.
 Ever since I switched to Garmin I missed this small detail, so I went ahead and recreated it.

 ## License